cloudfoundry-attic/vcap/README.md

     sudo apt-get install openssh-server

+If Ubuntu doesn't list the openssh-server package as available, you may need to run an update to insure the latest package lists are available:

+    sudo apt-get update

 #### Step 2: run the automated setup process
 Run the install script.
 It'll ask for your sudo password at the beginning and towards the end.
 The entire process takes ~1 hour, so just